DanRQA/jira-clone-testing-playwright-jmeter/README.md

 - **End-to-End Tests** using [Playwright](https://playwright.dev/) and **TypeScript**
 - **Performance Tests** using [JMeter](https://jmeter.apache.org/).

-> 🛠️ **Work in Progress**: I'm actively adding new tests and improving this project.
-Stay tuned for updates!
+> 🛠️ **Work in Progress**: Testing features for issues are currently being developed and will be added soon.

 ---